 A good cadence of fire is to fire, and as the revolver muzzle rises in recoil, allow the trigger to reset and bring the sights back on target.
 The rate of fire isn’t set by how fast you can pull the trigger, but by how quickly you are able to realign the sights.

 Staging the Trigger

 How do you master the double-action revolver?
-Let us know in the comments below!
+What is your preferred revolver?
+Let us know in the comment section.

 Editor’s note: This post was originally published in June of 2021.
 It has been revamped and updated for accuracy and clarity.